This is a reflection piece on my first plane flight.

 Dreams Do Come True

 Growing up a simple child in a small town, riding a plane was just a thing of imagination.
-Full of verve, I would energetically run outdoors whenever I see planes soar above the skies of the Grand Cordilleras.
+Full of verve, I would energetically run outdoors whenever I saw planes soar above the skies of the Grand Cordilleras.
 What does it feel to be locked in a pressurized metal vacuum that defies the law of gravity and adheres to the laws of aerodynamics?

 My friends booked airplane tickets but it nearly turned futile when our first flight got cancelled due to events beyond our control.
 But after the slight hiccup, we were finally in for a ride.
 And for me, it was a memorable one.